Going through a divorce or legal separation is a complicated and overwhelming ordeal.

 Maryana Kanda, LSW, APM

-How to prepare for divorce and keep it peaceful:
+What to do to prepare for a divorce and keep it peaceful:

 1. Educate yourself and to know your options: litigation vs. mediation.